deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 | `LE_UINT32` | Length | A byte length of the span |
 {: #guid_table_entry title="guid_table_entry type description"}

-An `LE_UINT32` is a 4 byte octet-stream that represents a nonnegative integer in little-endian order.
+An `LE_UINT32` is a 4 byte byte string that represents a nonnegative integer in little-endian order.

-Note that an offset is from the start of the octet-stream, and not from the start of the octets following the zero entry of the header.
+Note that an offset is from the start of the byte string, and not from the start of the octets following the zero entry of the header.
 A header entry is valid if its Offset+Length is less than or equal to the size of the entire GUID table.

+## New CoAP Content-Formats entries

+The content types application/vnd.amd.sev-snp.attestation-report` and `application/vnd.amd.ghcb.guid-table` need Content-Formats IDs to be used in the EAT `measurements` claim.
+Requesting 10572 and 10573 respectively.

 --- back